MRtrix3/cmdline-tutorial/docs/inner_workings.rst

 it's interpreting it, and what arguments this will translate to once passed to the executable itself.
-A useful trick here is to prefix your intended command with ``echo``: the shell will perform all the variable substitute and wildcard expasion that it normally would, but because ``echo`` is now the command, all this will now be printed on the terminal.
+A useful trick here is to prefix your intended command with ``echo``: the shell will perform all the variable substitute and wildcard expansion that it normally would, but because ``echo`` is now the command, all this will now simply be printed on the terminal.
 For example:

 .. code-block:: console

   $ echo cp files*.txt destination/
   cp file.txt file_1.txt file_2.txt file_3.txt destination/

-might come in handy to see that the ``files.txt`` file will also be copied, when that might not have been intended.
+Note that the command itself is not executed; it is merely displayed as it would have been interpreted by the shell.
+This might come in handy to see that the ``files.txt`` file will also be copied, when that might not have been intended.
 This trick is particularly useful when performing more advanced substitutions, as you'll see in the :ref:`advanced` page.